 We will be devoted to one another in brotherly love.
-With humility and gentleness we will patiently bear with each other, forgiving, encouraging and building one another up, exercising watchfulness over each other and admonishing one another when necessary.
+With humility and gentleness we will patiently bear with each other, forgiving and encouraging one another; and in accordance with this Covenant and our Confession and Constitution we will build one another up, exercise watchfulness over each other, and admonish one another when necessary.

 We will not neglect to gather together, or to pray for ourselves and others.